 “It’s super fun and nice to be able to volunteer and help farmers and others around the community,” she says.

 When Kylie’s not indulging her passion for farming, she’s showcasing her athletic prowess on the world stage.
-As a talented aerobic gymnast, she has been selected to represent New Zealand at the 2019 FISAF World Championships in the Netherlands.
+As a talented aerobic gymnast, she represented New Zealand at the 2019 FISAF World Championships in the Netherlands.

 “I often work with the sports scholarship trainers at the Lincoln Rec Centre.
 They have been really helpful and have had a massive influence on my sport.”